MakeSchool-Tutorials/Make-Chat-Tutorial/P02-Get-it-together/content.md

 slug: Get-it-together
 ---

-# Time to get your project started!

-You should know the drill by now.
+You know the drill by now.
 But in case you forgotten the Node essentials...

 ```bash
 $ mkdir your-project-name